 Residential properties are normally owned by individuals, but sometimes they are owned by companies, investment collectives or partnerships for commercial purposes.
 Such properties are said to be 'enveloped' because they are owned by a corporate entity

-Annual Tax on Enveloped Dwellings (previously called Annual Residential Property tax) is payable on certain high-value (currently worth more than £500,000), enveloped properties.
-You will need to complete an Annual Tax on Enveloped Dwellings (ATED) return and pay any tax due (between £3,600 to £226,950) depending on your valuation band, if your property meets all of the following criteria:
+Annual Tax on Enveloped Dwellings (previously called Annual Residential Property tax) is payable on certain high-value (currently worth more than £500,000) enveloped properties.
+You need to complete an Annual Tax on Enveloped Dwellings (ATED) return and pay any tax due (between £3,650 to £232,350 for the year to 31 March 2020) depending on your valuation band, if your property meets all of the following criteria:

 - is in the UK

 - is owned completely or partially by a corporate entity such as a company, a partnership where one of the partners is a company, or a 'collective investment vehicle' - for example, a unit trust or an open ended investment company

 - was valued at more than £500,000 on 1 April 2017 or when you bought it (if after 1 April 2017).